hyperbot16/stafi-docker/README.md

 # stafi-docker
-Utils to build and run the stafi node as a docker image  - https://docs.stafi.io/
+Tools to build and run the stafi node as a docker image  - https://docs.stafi.io/

 ## Prerequisites